Description

 Gray Wolf Negative Footprint measures 5.6 inches.
 Gray Wolf Negative Footprint is museum quality polyurethane cast.
 Made in USA.
 Our precise footprint can be used as a teaching tool, museum footprint exhibit, home decor footprint, or office decor footprint.

 The Gray Wolf or Canis lupus are also known as Grey wolf, is a large canine native to Eurasia and North America.
-The wolf’s fur is usually mottled white, brown, gray, and black, although subspecies in the arctic region may be nearly all white.
+The Wolf’s fur is usually mottled white, brown, gray, and black, although subspecies in the arctic region may be nearly all white.

 Of all members of the genus Canis, the wolf is most specialized for cooperative game hunting as demonstrated by its physical adaptations to tackling large prey, its more social nature, and its highly advanced expressive behavior, including individual or group howling.